dvrsngrai/react-js-learning-projects/README.md

 ![alt text](http://i.imgur.com/gUWFPVo.png 'Initial Page')

-After enter a name the application will then communicate with the OMDB API in order get a JSON response which looks like this.
+After entering a name the application will then communicate with the OMDB API in order get a JSON response which looks like this.

 ![alt text](http://i.imgur.com/9uil5js.png 'JSON Response')

-Then the results are shown using some bootstrap 3 elements.
+Then the results are shown to the user using bootstrap 3 elements.

 ![alt text](http://i.imgur.com/1rp4BfI.png 'Movie Search Results')